SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 -->

-If your program stops running --- for example, because of a runtime error or a crash, deferred code doesn't execute.
+If your program stops running --- for example, because of a runtime error or a crash --- deferred code doesn't execute.
 However, deferred code does execute after an error is thrown;
 for information about using `defer` with error handling,